Admidio/admidio/README-Docker.md

 ```

 ## Start an `admidio` server instance
-Starting a admidio instance is simple:
+Starting a admidio instance is quite simple:

 ```bash
 docker run --detach -it --name "Admidio" \